MattMiles95/PP4_Blackboard/README.md

 As the nature of a 'blackboard theme' lends itself to a predominantly greyscale colour scheme, I've used pops of colour to draw the User's focus to important features, such as buttons, links and deadlines.
 Along with the images uploaded by teachers for their lessons, these pops of colour add enough vibrancy to make the site visually engaging, whilst still maintaining the blackboard theme.

 I have also used colour semantically throughout the site to communicate to the User certain features.
 For example, the colour <span style="color:#208fd9">blue (#208fd9)</span> is used for anything pertaining to homework (deadline flashes, buttons in the homework dashboard and the submit button on the homework submission page).
 This was primarily done to offer a simple visual distinction between the homepage and the homework dashboard, which have the same layout but for slightly different text, and the homepage buttons being <span style="color:#5a9171">green (#5a9171)</span>.
-This design extends into the buttons and alert messages that appear as well; for example, the 'delete comment' button being <span style="color:#ba2626">red (danger)</span> and the 'report comment' button being <span style="color:#ffc107">yellow (warning)</span>.
+This design extends into the buttons and alert messages that appear as well; for example, the 'delete comment' button being <span style="color:#ba2626">red (danger).

 ##### Typography